pushpendra-tripathi/training/modules/shell/lesson001.md

 # Module: Shell

-## Topic: Introduction to Shell Scripting
+## Subject: Introduction to Shell Scripting

 ### Goal:
 By the end of this lesson, you should be able to explain why you would use shell scripts.
 You should also be able to write your first shell script.